Would I really consider towing a caravan with an electric car? Maybe, read on..

 More things that are floating around inside my head thinking about electric cars and towing.
 If you think of a diesel / petrol car.
 The more you travel the less fuel you have, so in theory the less energy you’re using.
 With an electric car, you don’t have that advantage.

 I can’t see how, with today’s charging points, how you’d charge with a caravan attached?
-If you had to unhook the caravan every 100 miles are so, I assume you’d loose the will to live?
+If you had to unhook the caravan every 100 miles are so, I assume you’d lose the will to live?

 When towing you have the fridge on.
 With an electric car this would drain the battery even more, so you’d lessen your range.